Posted on Apr 20, 2018 |

 Follow proper technique to massage your scalp with oil.

-Prevent curls loss
+Prevent hair loss

 Include fresh fruits, raw salads, leafy green vegetables, whole grains and curd in the daily diet.